MaastrichtU-IDS/translator-openpredict/README.md

 * [Docker](https://docs.docker.com/get-docker/) installed (and `docker-compose`)
 * Python 3.6+ installed

-> Contributions are welcome!
-If you wish to help improve OpenPredict, see the [instructions to contribute :woman_technologist:](/CONTRIBUTING.md)

-The OpenPredict API store its data using a  RDF triplestore.
+The OpenPredict API store its data using a  RDF triplestore database.

-* We use will use the open source Virtuoso triplestore in local development environment
+* We use will use the open source [Virtuoso triplestore](https://virtuoso.openlinksw.com/) in local development environment
 * We also use [Ontotext GraphDB](https://github.com/Ontotext-AD/graphdb-docker) in production at IDS, but you are free to use any other triplestore

 ### Install from the source code